‘Woman! No filthy words!’

 It’s a hot mess in the very best way, and when all of this does, eventually, lead to an unlikely union, Ali’s assurance to Mia that love between a gay man and his lesbian best friend might just be the strongest, most enduring love of all is a radiant beam in a film full of refracted light spun into a rainbow.

-Housekeeping for Beginners showed as part of the 2023 Adelaide Film Festival.
-It is released nationally in Australian cinemas in 2024.
+Housekeeping for Beginners showed as part of the 2023 Adelaide Film Festival and this review was originally published 23 October, 2023.
+The releases in Australian cinemas 9 May 2024.

 Actors: